David Dank: Private career

 Dank was the president of Dank Consulting in Oklahoma City.

 Dank was the publisher of the Moore Monitor and the Oklahoma Conservative Review newspapers.
 He was a political analyst and commentator for KTOK radio, the Oklahoma News Network, and the Oklahoma Educational Television Authority.
 As an executive vice president of the Oklahoma Retail Merchants Association, Dank worked for passage of his state's consumer credit code and the law requiring photo identity on drivers' licenses.
-Dank was a member of the Oklahoma City Chamber of Commerce, the Benevolent and Protective Order of Elks, the National Rifle Association, and the executive committees of the Republican parties of the state of Oklahoma as well as Oklahoma County.
+Dank was a member of the Oklahoma City Chamber of Commerce, the Benevolent and Protective Order of Elks, the National Rifle Association of America, and the executive committees of the Republican parties of the state of Oklahoma as well as Oklahoma County.
 He was a member of Christ the King Catholic Church in Oklahoma City.
 He had one daughter, Trina, son-in-law, Gale, and two grandchildren, Hannah and Daniel.

-David Dank died of a heart attack on April 10, 2015 at his home in Oklahoma City, Oklahoma.
+David Dank died of a heart attack on April 10, 2015, at his home in Oklahoma City, Oklahoma.